 Capital Gains Tax (CGT)

-If you sell a capital asset, such as real estate, shares, cryptocurrency, good will, businesses and shares you usually make a capital gain or a capital loss except specific exemptions.
+If you sell a capital asset, such as real estate, shares, cryptocurrencies, good will, businesses and shares you usually make a capital gain or a capital loss except specific exemptions.
 This is the difference between what it cost you to acquire the asset and what you receive when you dispose of it.

 You need to report capital gains and losses in your income tax return and pay tax on your capital gains.
 Although it's referred to as capital gains tax (CGT), this is actually part of your income tax, not a separate tax.